menu

 Occupations and Workforce

-Hopland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hopland is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hopland is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Hopland who work in maintenance occupations (17.79%), sales jobs (10.81%), and healthcare suport services (8.11%).

 Also of interest is that Hopland has more people living here who work in computers and math than 95% of the places in the US.